-A dashboard state describes the result of client actions end-users perform on a dashboard, for example:
+A dashboard state describes the result of client actions end-users perform on a dashboard:

 The DashboardState class represents a dashboard's state on the server side and includes individual dashboard items' states (the DashboardState.Items property) and the selected parameter values (DashboardState.Parameters).
 On the client side, a dashboard state is a JSON object that stores the same data.
 The table below lists the main server-side and client-side API members related to obtaining and setting a dashboard state.